ruebot/gccaedits-ip-address-ranges/README.md

 When you are contributing IP address ranges, please provide a source and/or documentation.
 For instance, including a stable uri to the source in the commit message.
 Additionally, it is very helpful if each pull request containins only an addition or modification to a single agency, and please check to make sure your additions are valid.
 For example, `python -m json.tool` or `:%!python -m json.tool` in Vim.

+No need to contribute RCMP IP ranges, there is already an [rcmp_edits](https://twitter.com/rcmp_edits).
 ### Sources

 Sources used for information on IP ranges came from: